yoniker/PokerVault/GTO/Board 20 - Qs Ts 2h as BU vs BB.md

 ## River

-Flop goes X/X, turn Qd X/B75/C, on the river I bluff only Jx or Kx for a big sizing B125 (and Qx goes for value)
+Flop goes X/X, turn Qd X/B75/C, on the river of Ad  I bluff only Jx or Kx for a big sizing B125 (and Qx goes for value)

 Flop goes X/B30/C turn Td X/X river 2d and BB goes B120, BU calls almost pure with any Q (Q9o infrequently fold)